Boston Drug Crime Lawyer

 The law also allowed homeowners to grow up to six marijuana plants in their residence, with the ability to gift one ounce of marijuana to another individual.
 If you are found to have more than the authorized amount, you can be charged with drug possession and trafficking.

-Common Legal Defenses for Drug Crimes
+Common Legal Defenses for Drug Crimes in MA

 One of the most important steps you must take if you are facing drug charges is hiring a criminal defense lawyer who has experience handling drug crimes.
 Your drug crime attorney can evaluate your case and determine the best available legal defense for your charges.